Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights

-The Jacksonville Jaguars (0-4) will fight to halt their four-game losing streak as they are 4.5-point underdogs against the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
-The game's point total is 48.5.
+The Jacksonville Jaguars (0-4) are an underdog by 4.5 points as they try to break a four-game skid in a matchup with the Tennessee Titans (2-2) on Sunday, October 10, 2021 at TIAA Bank Field.
+The contest has a point total set at 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.